How to Get Out of an Abusive Relationship

 - You are not alone.
 There are people waiting to help.

-Making the decision to leave
+Making the decision to leave an abusive relationship

 As you face the decision to either end the abusive relationship or try to save it, keep the following things in mind:

 If you’re hoping your abusive partner will change...
 The abuse will probably happen again.
 Abusers have deep emotional and psychological problems.
 While change is not impossible, it isn’t quick or easy.
 And change can only happen once your abuser takes full responsibility for his behavior, seeks professional treatment, and stops blaming you, his unhappy childhood, stress, work, his drinking, or his temper.

 If you believe you can help your abuser...
 It’s only natural that you want to help your partner.
 You may think you’re the only one who understands him or that it’s your responsibility to fix his problems.
 But the truth is that by staying and accepting repeated abuse, you’re reinforcing and enabling the abusive behavior.
 Instead of helping your abuser, you’re perpetuating the problem.

 If your partner has promised to stop the abuse...
 When facing consequences, abusers often plead for another chance, beg for forgiveness, and promise to change.
 They may even mean what they say in the moment, but their true goal is to stay in control and keep you from leaving.
 Most of the time, they quickly return to their abusive behavior once they’ve been forgiven and they’re no longer worried that you’ll leave.